 The mission of the AALANA Program is to assist first-year students in getting acclimated to a new environment while providing leadership, guidance, and support that present opportunities for our student's social and academic development.
-AALANA is an acronym which stands for African American, Latino, Asian, and Native American.
-At Pace University, we understand that there are students of color who do not fit exactly into those rigid categories.
-With that said, when we say "AALANA," we've come to also include students of West Indian/Caribbean descent, naturalized African descent, as well as students from multiracial and multiethnic backgrounds.
-First-generation college students are also a primary focus of the AALANA program.
+First-generation college students are a primary focus of the AALANA program.
 The opportunity to participate in AALANA is extended to all first-year students and we encourage returning students who can provide a good example to become mentors as both mentees and mentors have found this opportunity rewarding.